jsteemann/cpuh0g/README.md

 under load can be checked.

 To create the cpuh0g binary, run the following commands:

     ./configure
     make

+You will need Linux and probably g++ to build it.

-The binary will be created in the bin/ directory.
+When making, the binary will be created in the bin/ directory.
 To run it for 30 seconds with 2 threads, use the following commands: bin/cpuh0g --threads 2 --duration 30